trangdata/tpot-fss-ms/manuscript.md

 Complexity-interpretability trade-off is an important topic to discuss in the context of AutoML.
 While arbitrarily-shaped pipelines may yield predictions competitive to human-level performance, these pipelines are often too complex to be interpretable.
 Vice versa, a simpler pipeline with defined steps of operators may be easier to interpret but yield suboptimal prediction accuracy.
-Finding the balance between pipeline complexity model interpretation and generalization remains a challenging task for AutoML application in biomedical big data.
+Finding the balance between pipeline complexity, model interpretation and generalization remains a challenging task for AutoML application in biomedical big data.
-With dataset selector, each pipeline individual of a TPOT generation during optimization holds lower complexity due to the selected subset's lower dimension compared to that of the entire dataset.
+With DS, each pipeline individual of a TPOT generation during optimization holds lower complexity due to the selected subset's lower dimension compared to that of the entire dataset.
 We hope that, with the complexity reduction from imposing a strongly-type GP template and dataset selector, a small loss in dataset-specific predictive accuracy can be compensated by considerable increase in interpretability and generalizability.
 In this study, the resulting TPOT-DS pipelines are more interpretable with only two simple optimized operators after the dataset selector: a transformer and a classifier.
 In the case of the expression analysis, these pipelines also highlight two small sets of interconnected genes that contain candidates for MDD and related disorders.